 Fortunately, there are a few solutions that I’ve mentioned above but I’ll go into more detail here:

 - Peer-to-Peer Exchange: Of course, since many travelers don’t have friends in China to send them money, you’ll need to find another way to get money onto WeChat.
 That’s where something like a peer-to-peer exchange service can help.
 These services connect you with somebody who wants US dollars so that you pay them $100 via Paypal or bank transfer.
 They in turn pay you the equivalent RMB to your WeChat account.
-If you’re skeptical, I understand.
-However, I’ve done it a couple times personally and I guarantee that it’s an excellent option.
+Unfortunately, this only works if you already have your WeChat Wallet activated.

 Conclusion | Foreign Credit Cards on WeChat Pay

-Otherwise, don’t bother trying to add your foreign credit card to your account once you get here.
+Otherwise, don’t bother trying to add your foreign credit card to your WeChat Wallet yet.
 Based on my experience, it doesn’t work yet.
 I’ll let you know when things change.